sagemath/utmost-website/index.rst

 * `Sage Cell Server <https://sagecell.sagemath.org>`_: embed live computations into any webpage
-* `MathBook XML <http://mathbook.pugetsound.edu/>`_: a framework for writing scientific and education material and publish in a variety of formats
+* `MathBook XML <http://mathbook.pugetsound.edu/>`_: a framework for writing mathematical material to publish in a variety of formats
 * `Sage Education Workshops
   <http://wiki.sagemath.org/Workshops#Education_Days>`_: workshops for
   learning how to use Sage in education
+* `AIM Open Textbook Initiative <http://aimath.org/textbooks/>`_:
+  quality open-source textbooks

 Freely-available open software, open textbooks, and other open